peterkhayes/pitchfinder/README.md

 - Enable requiring of single detectors.

 ## Thanks
-These algorithms were ported from Jonas Six's excellent TarsosDSP library (written in Java).
+Several of these algorithms were ported from Jonas Six's excellent TarsosDSP library (written in Java).
 If you're looking for a far deeper set of tools than this, check out his work [on his website](http://tarsos.0110.be/tag/TarsosDSP) or [on Github](https://github.com/JorenSix/TarsosDSP).

+Thanks to Aubio for his [YIN code](https://github.com/aubio/aubio/blob/master/src/pitch/pitchyin.c)